A Wireless AI-Generated Content (AIGC) Provisioning Framework Empowered by Semantic Communication: Acknowledgements

+This research of Dusit Niyato is supported by the National Research Foundation, Singapore, and Infocomm Media Development Authority under its Future Communications Research \& Development Programme, Defence Science Organisation (DSO) National Laboratories under the AI Singapore Programme (FCP-NTU-RG-2022-010 and FCP-ASTAR-TG-2022-003), Singapore Ministry of Education (MOE) Tier 1 (RG87/22), and the NTU Centre for Computational Technologies in Finance (NTU-CCTF).
+The work of Lan Zhang was partially supported by the US National Science Foundation CNS-2418308, CCF-2427316, and CCF-2426318.

-\normalem \begin{IEEEbiography}[{ }]{Runze Cheng} received the Ph.D. degree in Electrical and Electronic Engineering from the James Watt School of Engineering, University of Glasgow, U.K. in 2023.
+\normalem \begin{IEEEbiography}[{ }]{Runze Cheng} (Member, IEEE) received the Ph.D. degree in Electrical and Electronic Engineering from the James Watt School of Engineering, University of Glasgow, U.K. in 2023.
 He is currently a Postdoctoral Research Associate with the Communications, Sensing, and Imaging Research Group, University of Glasgow, Glasgow, U.K. His research interests include intelligent resource management, semantic communication, distributed machine learning, and space-air-ground integrated networks. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Yao Sun} is currently a Lecturer with James Watt School of Engineering, the University of Glasgow, Glasgow, UK.
+\begin{IEEEbiography}[{ }]{Yao Sun} (Senior Member, IEEE) is currently a Lecturer with James Watt School of Engineering, the University of Glasgow, Glasgow, UK.
 Dr. Sun has extensive research experience in wireless communication area.
 He has won the IEEE IoT Journal Best Paper Award 2022, and IEEE Communication Society of TAOS Best Paper Award in 2019 ICC.
-His research interests include intelligent wireless networking, SemCom and wireless blockchain system.
-Dr. Sun is a senior member of IEEE. \end{IEEEbiography}
+His research interests include intelligent wireless networking, SemCom and wireless blockchain system. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Dusit Niyato} (Fellow, IEEE) received the B.Eng. degree from the King Mongkuts Institute of Technology Ladkrabang, Thailand, in 1999, and the Ph.D. degree in electrical and computer engineering from the University of Manitoba, Canada, in 2008.
-He is a Professor with the School of Computer Science and Engineering, Nanyang Technological University, Singapore.
-His research interests are in the areas of sustainability, edge intelligence, decentralized machine learning, and incentive mechanism design \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Dusit Niyato} (Fellow, IEEE) is a professor in the College of Computing and Data Science, at Nanyang Technological University, Singapore.
+He received B.Eng. from King Mongkuts Institute of Technology Ladkrabang (KMITL), Thailand and Ph.D. in Electrical and Computer Engineering from the University of Manitoba, Canada.
+His research interests are in the areas of mobile generative AI, edge intelligence, decentralized machine learning, and incentive mechanism design. \end{IEEEbiography}